byui-cit/cit470/ab7/README.md

 ## Task: Above-and-Beyond 7
+As an individual "above-and-beyond" effort, select an interesting feature of your team's IDS Sensor, or network monitor, or SIEM, and engage in a "deep-dive" study of that feature.

 Before starting this above-and-beyond task, complete one of these team tasks with your partner(s):
 <a href="https://byui-cit.github.io/cit470/ids_sensor/" target="_blank" rel="noopener">IDS Sensor</a>,
 [SNMP Network Monitoring](cit470/SNMP_network_monitor), or